kbaseapps/relation_engine_sync/README.md

-# Sync from the workspace to the relation engine
+# Sync from the workspace to the relation engine!

 Pull data from the KBase workspace and upload it into the relation engine graph database.